David-A8/Hello-World/README.md

 This is a basic Hello World program.
 It was created to demonstrate the use of Visual Studio Code, GitHub, and Python integrated together.

-You can watch a demo of my software here:[Software Demo Video](https://youtu.be/bSWJQznRDGw)
+You can watch a demo of my software here: [Software Demo Video](https://youtu.be/bSWJQznRDGw)

 # Development Environment